Personal injury protection (PIP) insurance helps pay for your medical bills and lost wages when you or your passengers are injured in a car accident.

 • Medical expenses – May include reasonable charges for medical, hospital, surgical, nursing, dental, ambulance and x-ray services.
 Necessary medications, medical supplies and prosthetic devices may also be covered.

-• Loss of essential services (also sometimes referred to as disability or replacement services) – Can receive benefits if you need help performing household or other tasks due to your injury.
+• Loss of essential services (also sometimes referred to as disability or replacement services)

 • Loss of income